backyardbiomech/qtiConverter/README.md

     - the first line in the block is a 2 letter indicator of question type based on Canvas question types.
 If no indicator is given, MC is assumed.
 (MC: multiple choice, MS: multiple selection, MT: matching, SA: short answer (fill in the blank),
  MD: multiple dropdowns, MB: multiple blanks, ES: essay, TX: just text (instructions) **NOTE: right now, multiple choice is the only supported question type.**
     - the second line in the block refers to any image associated with the question.
 The line should read `image: imageFileName.jpg`.
 If no image is connected to the question, do not include this line.
-    - the third line (or first if no image or question type indicators are required) is a number followed by separator (period or ")"), followed by a space, followed by the text of the question.
+    - the third line (or first if no image or question type indicators are required) is a number followed by separator (period or ")"), followed by a space, followed by the text of the question. **a period is the default separator**.
     - the question text is followed on the next line (no blank line, just the next line) by answers
         - answers begin with a letter followed by the same separator as the question
         - correct answer(s) are marked with a \* before the letter (at the start of the line)